 Cambodia has two distinct seasons — the wet and the dry

-Aside from getting drenched, the main disadvantage of travelling in wet season in Cambodia relates to flooding and degraded road conditions.
+Aside from getting drenched, the main disadvantage of traveling in the wet season in Cambodia relates to flooding and degraded road conditions.
 The bulk of roads in Cambodia are dirt and in wet season they turn to heavily rutted and pot-holed mud-pits.
 Travelling in rural areas, particularly the north and northeast of the country, can be slowed considerably.
 You will still be able to go just about anywhere, it will just take longer.

-A secondary problem are bridges being out, but this is becoming less of an issue as the quality of bridgework is improving.
+A secondary problem is bridges being out, but this is becoming less of an issue as the quality of bridgework is improving.
 Cambodia’s arterial routes — namely Phnom Penh to Siem Reap, Phnom Penh to Battambang and Phnom Penh to Sihanoukville — are all-weather, sealed affairs and far less of a problem than the unsealed roads.

 Regionally, the Cardamom mountains get the heaviest rain in the country, while the entire coastline gets rough seas and a lot of rain.

 Cambodia’s dry season runs from October to April, when the dusty northeast monsoon arrives.
 Blowing like a hair-dryer set to high, the northeast monsoon dries out the country fast.
 While November and January are quite cool (high C20s) by April the weather is scorching and oh so dry it will take your breath away.
-Characterised by heat and dust, this season coincides with Cambodia’s peak tourist season when travellers arrive in their droves between November and January to take advantage of the lack of rain and the relative cool.
-By March travelling can be uncomfortable and hot while April can be excrutiating.
+Characterised by heat and dust, this season coincides with Cambodia’s peak tourist season when travelers arrive in their droves between November and January to take advantage of the lack of rain and the relative cool.
+By March traveling can be uncomfortable and hot while April can be excruciating.

 As the country dries out, badly rutted roads get graded and trip times improve dramatically, though get incredibly dusty.
-Cambodia’s beach strips at Kep, Sihanoukville and Ko Kong bask in brilliant sunshine with clear calm waters — if you’re a beach bum, dry season is the season for you.
+Cambodia’s beach strips at Kep, Sihanoukville and Ko Kong bask in brilliant sunshine with clear calm waters — if you’re a beach bum, the dry season is the season for you.

-Wet season runs from May to October courtesy of the southwest monsoon.
+The wet season runs from May to October courtesy of the southwest monsoon.
 Wet season brings some 75% of Cambodia’s annual rainfall.
 July to September are the wettest months.